JuliaPlots/PlotDocs.jl/docs/backends.md

 My favorites: GR for speed, PlotlyJS for interactivity, PyPlot otherwise.

-If your plot requires... | ... then use...
+If you require... | ... then use...
 ----------- | -----------------
-Featureful       | PyPlot, Plotly, GR
+features         | PyPlot, Plotly, GR speed            | GR interactivity    | Plotly beauty           | Plotly, PGFPlots
-Speed            | GR
-Interactivity    | Plotly
-Beauty           | Plotly, PGFPlots
 REPL Plotting    | UnicodePlots
-3D 				 | PyPlot, GR, Plotly
+3D plots  		 | PyPlot, GR, Plotly
-Standalone GUI   | GR, PyPlot, PlotlyJS
-Lightweight 	 | UnicodePlots, Plotly
+a GUI Window     | GR, PyPlot, PlotlyJS a small footprint | UnicodePlots, Plotly

 Of course nothing in life is that simple.
 Likely there are subtle tradeoffs between backends, long hidden bugs, and more excitement.
 Don't be shy to try out something new!